 5. Atlas

 Atlas is a hardy cultivar that thrives in hot climates.
-This asparagus is resistant to various diseases, including fusarium rust, that affects the plant.
+This asparagus is resistant to various diseases, including fusarium rust, that affect the plant.

 6. Mary Washington